 VOA VIEW: Good!

-VOA VIEW: He should be arrested and prosecuted.
+VOA VIEW: They should all be arrested.

 YOU can speak out and be heard by having your own "Column" - Visit the "Public Opinion" Section above.

-VOA VIEW: Pitiful!
+VOA VIEW: She exaggerated.

 VOA VIEW: Good!